kingparra/guitar-scale-guru/README.md

 3.  **Service Layer Abstraction:** All interactions with the Gemini API are handled within the `services` directory.
 This isolates external dependencies, making it easy to manage, mock for testing, or even swap out the backend service in the future without affecting the rest of the application.

 4.  **Declarative PDF Generation:** Instead of manually building a DOM tree for PDF generation (an imperative approach), we use a hidden React component (`PdfDocument.tsx`) that declaratively renders the content.
 A ref is used to capture this element for processing with `html2canvas`, which is a much cleaner, more idiomatic React pattern.

+5.  **Diagram Rendering Logic:** The complex `FretboardDiagram` component has been refactored for clarity and correctness.
+All layout and coordinate calculation logic has been extracted into a dedicated custom hook, `useFretboardLayout`.
+The rendering of individual notes is now handled by a focused `FretboardNote` sub-component.
+This separation of concerns makes the diagram system easier to maintain, test, and debug.